robertwrayscode/Games/WrayCrush/README.md

-# Candy Crush Game
+# Wray Crush Game

-A browser-based Candy Crush style game built with HTML, CSS, and vanilla JavaScript.
+A browser-based Wray Crush style game built with HTML, CSS, and vanilla JavaScript.

 ## Features

-- 8x8 game board with colorful candy pieces
+- 8x8 game board with colorful fruit pieces
 - Match-3 or more game mechanics
 - Score tracking
-- Animations for candy swaps, matches, and falling pieces
+- Animations for fruit swaps, matches, and falling pieces
 - Responsive design

 ## How to Play

-1. Click on a candy to select it
+1. Click on a fruit to select it
-2. Click on an adjacent candy to swap positions
+2. Click on an adjacent fruit to swap positions
-3. If the swap creates a match of 3 or more identical candies (horizontally or vertically), they will be removed and new candies will fall from the top
+3. If the swap creates a match of 3 or more identical fruits (horizontally or vertically), they will be removed and new fruits will fall from the top
-4. Each matched candy earns 10 points
+4. Each matched fruit earns 10 points
 5. Continue making matches to increase your score
 6. Use the Restart button to start a new game